nicholasgriffintn/fosdem-pwa/README.md

 This is a companion app for [FOSDEM](https://fosdem.org/), built with [TanStack Start](https://tanstack.com/start/) and using [the shadcn UI library](https://ui.shadcn.com/), it is a PWA that can be installed on your phone or desktop, or just used as a website.

-It is mostly a passion project to get a chance to play with some other technologies, alongside that, I personally attend FOSDEM, a lot of the features in this app are to make my experience better, such as tracking sessions I want to attend, taking notes, and sharing my bookmarks.

-Also, this project is heavily inspired by [sojourner-web](https://github.com/loomchild/sojourner-web/tree/master), so huge props to them!

 ## Check it out

 You can check out the app at [https://fosdempwa.com/](https://fosdempwa.com/)